rebelsky/csc207c/_mps/blockchains.md

 In most cases, commands map directly onto `BlockChain` operations that you already implemented.
 Note that `mine` is separate from `append`---you must first mine a candidate block with `mine` to discover an appropriate nonce and then `append` that block along with the discovered nonce.
 This mimics more closely how Bitcoin works in real-life: miners race to discover blocks may collectively discover several nonces that work.
 However, only one such nonce is eventually appended onto the blockchain.

 `mine` and `append` take additional arguments---the transaction amount for `mine` and the transaction amount and nonce for `append`.
 Your program should prompt for these values individually.

-For `report`, you'll need to grab the array of users and then iterate through it to compute their balances.

 As in some previous projects, your program should mimic the output of the examples below.
 In the case of invalid inputs, *e.g.*, invalid commands, your program should report sensible error messages and continue execution.
 Note that depending on how you discover your nonce values, the nonce and hash values of your blocks may be different from these examples.